benjaminwarner/codepath-flashcards/README.md

 - [x] 3.
 User should be able to edit a card and see the saved edit while browsing
 - [x] 4.
 Multiple choice

+### Unique User Stories

+1. The correct answer button is randomly selected when the user browses through the deck

 ## Lab 2

 ### App Description